cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 `exit_status`.

 !!! note
-    The size of `output` is limited to 1 GB.
+    The size of standard output is limited to 1 GB.
 Any output beyond 1 GB will be truncated.
 So, please redirect the stdout `./my-command > my-stdout` of the task to a file and specify the file as an output file of the task as described above.